 1. Battery Power Optimization

 The options can be found under the battery settings.
-Though few apps like Facebook and Messenger continue to be huge guzzlers of battery juice, even when optimized.
+Though few apps such as Facebook and Messenger continue to be huge guzzlers of battery juice even when optimized.

 2. Better Notification Control